 Focus on safety

-“What DriverPoint allows fleets to do is to really be corrective with high-risk drivers in particular,” said Korte.
-“With DriverPoint you can monitor risky behavior such as harsh acceleration and deceleration and speeding, and then once that behavior is identified you can assign safety training to those drivers in order to ensure your drivers are safe on the road.”
+“What telematics allows fleets to do is to really be corrective with high-risk drivers in particular,” Eli Rossiter, director, telematics and safety products, said.
+“You can monitor risky behavior such as harsh acceleration and deceleration and speeding, and then once that behavior is identified you can assign safety training to those drivers in order to ensure your drivers are safe on the road.”

 Most fleet professionals agree that finding solutions to these critical issues facing the industry is imperative to the success of their fleet.
-Answers to the questions raised by these problems are definitely within reach.
-Donlen’s DriverPoint Driver Identification, Telematics, and Vehicle Optimization Model are perfect examples of the work being done to meet these challenges head on.
-In the meantime, we will continue to develop solutions to suit the ever-evolving fleet industry.
+With discussion around these issues, we can meet these challenges head on and work together to develop solutions to suit the ever-evolving fleet industry.